konsklav/nlp_su_labs/README.md

 ## Overview
 This repo contains the Jupyter notebooks I worked with in the labs of the NLP course of the Artificial Intelligence MSc programme in Stockholm University.

-They are separated in folders with their own description and auxiliary files.
+The notebooks are implemented in Python and are separated in folders with their own description and auxiliary files.

 ## Notebooks
 - [Notebook1](Lab_1/)